University Centers and Clinics

-Misericordia University offers many clinics and centers to help students progress in their chosen fields while simultaneously giving back to their community.
+Misericordia University offers many centers and clinics to help students progress in their chosen fields while simultaneously giving back to their community.
 These areas include:

 - Autism Center

 - Center for Human Dignity in Bioethics, Medicine, and Health

 - Handwriting Clinic